platima/Ad-Shield_Fix/README.md

 # 🛡️ Ad-Shield Fix for Chrome

-A Tampermonkey script that prevents intrusive ad-enforcement popups and overlay messages on Slashdot and SourceForge while maintaining site functionality.
+A Tampermonkey script that prevents intrusive ad-enforcement popups and overlay messages on e.g. Slashdot and SourceForge while maintaining site functionality.

 **NOTE:** This is specifically tested and working on Windows.
 It *should* work on macOS, but this is untested.
 If you are having issues, please see [Troubleshooting](#-troubleshooting).